jkif/thinker/__NOTES__.md

 ##### Purpose: analyze sets of parsed SUO-KIF to determine consistency

-Input: a parsed set of SUO-KIF sentences
+Input: a parsed set of SUO-KIF sentences, timeout option

 Output: a boolean value